Microsoft Audits Explained

 What is the difference between a SAM Assessment and a formal audit?

-A "SAM Assessment" is a formal request by Microsoft for you to perform a "self-assessment" of your current licensing position.
-They would ask you to run tools or scripts – usually the Microsoft MAP tool application – and compare the results to your licensing purchases – on-premises, subscription and 365 licenses – and provide Microsoft with an official report using their online portal and templates.
+A "Software Asset Management (SAM) Assessment" is a formal request by Microsoft for you to perform a "self-assessment" of your current licensing position.
+They would ask you to run tools or scripts – usually the Microsoft MAP tool application – and compare the results to your licensing purchases – perpetual, subscription, and Microsoft 365 licenses – and provide Microsoft with an official report using their online portal and templates.
 This report must be signed off by an executive team member and provided within a set timeframe.

 A failure to cooperate usually ends in a formal audit by an "independent auditor" of Microsoft's choosing.